PlutoHu21/EMATM0054_21_22/README.md

 This webpage hosts the exercise labsheets for Unit of study **Robotic Systems EMATM0054/53** running in academic year **2021/2022**.
 You should have been directed here from Blackboard where there are further details on the Unit.

 The Unit is split into two 6-week periods:
-- [ Weeks 1-6 ] : A formative period of skill building.
+- **[ Weeks 1-6 ]** : A formative period of skill building.
 You are presented with the Line Following Challenge to develop skill with a robotic system and it's evaluation.
+You are supported with weekly lab sessions and drop-in sessions facilitated by the teaching staff.
-- [ Weeks 7-12 ] : A summative period ending in an Assessment of 6-page report on an experiment you have conducted with your Robotic System.
+- **[ Weeks 7-12 ]** : A summative period ending in an Assessment of 6-page report on an experiment you have conducted with your Robotic System.
+During this period, you will work under supervision to design, implement, conduct, evaluate and document a scientific experiement.

 If you do not have access to a Pololu 3Pi+ mobile robot kit you can study via the Webots simulation of an e-puck robot.
 You may choose which platform you are using throughout the Unit.
 The labsheets are presented as two sets: